to Sell & How to Prepare Items

 the tag through a belt loop or with a tagging gun, aim for a seam.

-be pinned securely together with pants backed up to the shirt for
+should be pinned securely together with pants backed up to the shirt

-easy viewing (think FLIP to see pants).
-Pants on a separate hanger
+the top to see the pants).
+Pants on a separate hanger could become

-could become separated from their top and not sold.
-You can clip pants
+separated from their top and not sold.
+You can clip pants underneath

-underneath a shirt if you have that type of hanger, just make sure
+a shirt if you have that type of hanger, just make sure the shirt

-the shirt hangs on top.
-Most people will inspect what they are buying,
+hangs on top.
+Most people will inspect what they are buying, so make

 must be on hangers.
 Pin several together or use a hanger